Seats of Empire title

 knight's saddle

-Fourtheenth-century war saddle.
+Fourteenth-century war saddle.
 See the panoply page for the full set that accompanies this saddle.

 knight's saddle

-Detail of the fourtheenth-century war saddle.
+Detail of the fourteenth-century war saddle.

 knight's saddle